 The past can be a source of entertainment.
 It can also show us certain recurrent patterns in ourselves.
 The important thing to focus on is "what am I doing with my life NOW?
 How can this knowledge of the past (whether past lives or childhood) help me be a better person and live a happier and more fulfilled life NOW?"

 We have many things to take care of right now in our present.
-Let us BE HERE NOW and create the life we want, right here, right now!
+Let us BE HERE NOW and create the life we desire, right here, right now!

 Arriving at Your Own Door: 108 Lessons in Mindfulness